 On August 5, 2019 I was fortunate to speak at the Society of American Archivists/Council of State Archivists annual meeting with my colleagues Margery Sly (Temple University), Sierra Green (Heinz History Center), and Bridget Malley (Western Pennsylvania History and Action Consortium) about collaborative approaches to preserving and sharing disability history in Pennsylvania.
-There wasn’t nearly enough time to say everything I wanted to day (we only had an hour!), so I’m sharing my presentation here in the hopes that this could be useful to other archivists interested in doing more with the documentary record of disability in their own areas.
+I ran out of time and had to cut my part short (we only had an hour!), so I’m sharing my full presentation here in the hopes that this could be useful to other archivists interested in doing more with the documentary record of disability in their own areas.
 If you’re working on a project let me know!
 I’d love to hear more about it.

-Pennsylvania has an incredibly long and broad history with the disability community.
-The state was the site of the first American mental institution, Philadelphia’s “Pennsylvania Hospital,” founded in the mid 18th century.
+Pennsylvania has an incredibly long and broad history of disability.
+The state was the site of the first American mental institution- Philadelphia’s “Pennsylvania Hospital-” founded in the mid 18th century.
 It is the birthplace of many disability advocacy groups that have worked tirelessly to improve the lives of people with disabilities.
-Over the centuries Pennsylvanians have established scores of public and private institutions- schools for the blind, centers for people with intellectual disabilities, asylums, sanitariums, and hospitals- that have been home to so many people as well.
+Over the centuries Pennsylvanians have established scores of public and private institutions- schools for the blind, centers for people with intellectual disabilities, asylums, sanitariums, and hospitals- that have been home to so many people with disabilities as well.

 Pennsylvania has also been the site of legal battles and scandals that have had dramatic impacts on the community far beyond state lines.
 There have been several scandals at Pennsylvania institutions for people with psychiatric and intellectual disabilities that gained widespread attention and resulted in major changes in how society views and treats people with disabilities.
-Advocacy and disability rights groups in Pennsylvania have been at the forefront of legal challenges that similarly had deeply felt impacts far and wide.
+Pennhurst State School and Philadelphia State Hospital at Byberry are among the most infamous.
+Advocacy and disability rights groups in Pennsylvania have been at the forefront of legal challenges that changed law and disability policy in the state and beyond.

-Pennsylvania’s distinct place in the historic struggle of people with disabilities to attain human and civil rights has spurred concerns amongst archives, advocacy groups, and individuals with disabilities to preserve this history and to make sure it is accessible.
+Pennsylvania’s distinct place in the historic struggle of people with disabilities to attain human and civil rights has spurred concerns amongst archives, advocacy groups, and individuals with disabilities to preserve this history and (more importantly) make sure it is accessible.

 These records are simply too important to neglect any longer, but archives can’t and shouldn’t do all the work on their own.
-Many of us are pursuing ongoing collaboration between archives, advocacy groups, and others in Pennsylvania to undertake this important and timely work.
-Our overall goal has been to make sure the documentary record is as inclusive and complete as possible, and that it is accessible in meaningful ways to the public (especially the disability community itself).
-Without collaborating this simply isn’t possible.
+Many of us are pursuing ongoing collaboration between other archives, advocacy groups, scholars, and others in Pennsylvania to undertake this important and timely work.
+Our overall goal has been to make sure the documentary record of disability is as inclusive and complete as possible, and that it is accessible in meaningful ways to the public (especially the disability community itself).
+Without collaboration this simply isn’t possible.

 The Perspective of State Government

 In Pennsylvania, like many other states, the history of disability is closely intertwined with the history of state government.
 In PA this has been true since the 18th century.
 Legislation and assistance programs at the state level have had dramatic impacts on the disability community.
-Interactions between individuals with disabilities, their families, and advocacy groups with state officials and agencies has created a vast documentary record of disability history.
+Interactions between individuals with disabilities, their families, and advocacy groups with state officials and agencies has created a vast documentary record.

 Importance of State-Run Institutions to Disability History

 The first state-run institution in Pennsylvania was the State Lunatic Hospital in Harrisburg, established in 1845.
 Since then, the state built and operated over 50 other institutions.
-So we’re talking about administrative records that span decades, often over 100 years, and admission, discharge, and case files for hundreds of thousands of individuals who lived in these places.
+So we’re talking about administrative records that can span over 100 years, and admission/discharge records and case files for hundreds of thousands of individuals who lived in these places.

 There are currently six state hospitals still operating that serve Pennsylvanians with mental illnesses and psychiatric disabilities, and four state centers that serve Pennsylvanians with intellectual disabilities.